-- A preliminary risk review to understand key risk areas and assess the maturity and effectiveness of existing policies, systems and controls.
-This risk register will remain active with ongoing review as part of compliance activities: - Development of a modern slavery roadmap: - We are raising awareness of the risks posed by modern slavery, with new policies introduced, ongoing employee engagement and training, and the implementation of additional due diligence and control mechanisms.
-Our action plan outlines responsibilities and accountabilities across the organisation for the next three years; - Our Maturity Potential roadmap addresses gaps and augmentation of controls, and will be utilised to monitor and assess modern slavery compliance maturity over a longer-term planning horizon; and - Our established Risk and Compliance governance framework will be extended to cover oversight of modern slavery risk across our business and reported through to the Board.
+- An ongoing review process of the risk register to monitor key risk areas and assess the maturity and effectiveness of existing policies, systems and controls. - Progress towards the achievement of actions identified in our modern slavery roadmap: - We continue raising awareness of the risks posed by modern slavery, with new policies introduced, ongoing employee engagement and training, and the implementation of additional due diligence and control mechanisms.
+Our action plan outlines responsibilities and accountabilities across the organisation for the next three years; - Our Maturity Potential roadmap addresses gaps and augmentation of controls, and will be utilised to monitor and assess modern slavery compliance maturity over a longer-term planning horizon; - Our established Risk and Compliance governance framework was extended to cover oversight of modern slavery risk across our business and reported through to the Board; - Development of the Modern Slavery Compliance Plan and the addition of Modern Slavery Reporting to AAL's Compliance Calendar to ensure that AAL continues to discharge its responsibilities under the Act and that controls remain in place; and - Establishment of a Modern Slavery Assurance Program, which assesses high risk contractors/suppliers for the controls they have in place to manage Modern Slavery risk in their operations and supply chain.